Medigap/Medicare Supplement Plans

 Medicare Supplement plans are guarantee issue when you are aging into Medicare, or within 6 months of starting Part B. Guarantee issue means that any policy you choose must accept you no matter what your health is, and they cannot ask you any medical questions.
 After 6 months, if you have not chosen a policy you will be asked medical questions concerning your health, and they could deny you coverage.

 Many people think that their pre-existing health conditions are not a concern with Medicare as it is with the Affordable Care Act or “ObamaCare”.
 Unfortunately, when it comes to Medicare, at certain times you may be required to answer health questions.
 Here are just some of the examples of when you may or may not have what insurance calls ‘Guarantee Issue’, which means no health questions are asked.

 Standardized Plans A - N

 This chart shows basic information about the different benefits that Medigap policies cover.
 If a percentage appears, the Medigap plan covers that percentage of the benefit, and you must pay the rest.
+If a box is blank, the plan doesn’t cover that benefit.
 NOTE: Effective January 1, 2020, Plans C and F will no longer be available to people starting Medicare that were born in 1955 or later.
 Those born before 1955 are eligible to purchase Plan C or F.